 Spider plants are another houseplant staple.
 Their long curly leaves look great in hanging baskets, but the real show-stopper on these plants is the stems and babies.
 Spider plants shoot out long stems, at the end of which are baby spider plants!

 These create a gorgeous waterfall of plants.
 Check my mom’s spider plant out.
 It has tons of spider plants ready to cut off, root, and propagate.
 But you can also just leave them on the plants and let them continue to cascade.

 The gorgeous variegation on wandering dude plants—purple, green, and silver—can vary in how vivd it is.
 Sometimes the green and silver markings show quite vividly, whereas other times the plant is more of a purple color.
 It’s gorgeous either way!
-Learn all about how to care for wandering tradescantia zebrina plants here.
+And then there’s the tradescantia nanouk, which has more of a pink and mint variegation.